trivedikavya/expirement_code/README.md

-EXPIREMENT OF ANY LANGUAGE THAT I NEED 😎
+code will not work becoz it is on processing ❌ not complete  EXPIREMENT OF ANY LANGUAGE THAT I NEED 😎